Tómméne

-Saint Tómméne (also called Thoman, Thomanus, Thomenus, Thomian, Thomianus, Thomienus, Toimen, Toimene, Tóiméne, Tomiano, Tómíne, Tomini, Tomméin, Tommene, Tommine, Tomyn, Comméne, Comyn, Terenannus) b. c.580 - d.10 January 661, was the Bishop of Armagh, Ireland from 623 to 10 January 661.
+Saint Tómméne (also called Thoman, Thomanus, Thomenus, Thomian, Thomianus, Thomienus, Toimen, Toimene, Tóiméne, Tomiano, Tómíne, Tomini, Tomméin, Tommene, Tommine, Tomyn, Comméne, Comyn, Terenannus; c.
+580 – 10 January 661) was the Bishop of Armagh, Ireland from 623 to 10 January 661.

-Genealogy and Birth
+Genealogy and birth

 St. Tómméne was probably a member of a tribe from North-East Ulster as was usual for Bishops of Armagh at this time.
 His father was Ronan.
 His genealogy does not appear to have survived but John Colgan stated he was the son of a chief, so it is probable his father was the ‘Ronan, son of Tuathal, Lord of the Airtheara’, who died in 620 according to the Annals of the Four Masters (AU 625, CS 625, AI 626).
 The Airtheara were an Airgialla tribe who ruled the district of Armagh.
 In which case his genealogy would be "Tómméne m Ronain m Tuathail m Oilella m Conaill m Feig m Bresail m Felim m Fiachra casan m Colla fo crith" According to Colgan- Tómméne grew up in great virtue, and from early youth he was remarkable for attention to study.
 Afterwards he was ranked among the most erudite of his countrymen, during an age most fruitful in the production of learned men.